Living in Tropical Florida, Paradise Waiting for You and Your Money!

 But I do live south of Tampa Florida, and this area is so close to the official Tropics that the climate, and the resultant lifestyle here are so fantastic, that I and the many other residents call it a Tropical Area anyway.

-A little Personal History - I like warm weather!
+A Personal Decision - I like Warm Weather!

 In order to understand my choice of location, you need to first understand a little bit of my personal history.